 Insoluble fiber doesn’t absorb water or dissolve in water; it passes straight through the digestive system.
 It provides many benefits, such as a reduction in the risk of hemorrhoids and/or constipation.

 Soluble fiber absorbs water; in the intestines, it swells and forms a gelatinous substance.
 The many benefits include better weight loss, lowered cholesterol, and moderation of glucose levels in the blood.

 If you’re looking for natural ways to supplement your daily fiber intake, you don’t have to look far.
 Some of the best sources are:

 There are many more foods that contain high amounts of fiber for your diet.
 The best thing you can do is to ensure that you eat plenty of fresh fruits, vegetables, and grains each day since this is where you’ll get the most bang for your buck.

 Study after study has proven the correlation between fiber intake and improved health.
 In a study published in The Lancet, researchers showed that there is a 15%-30% decrease in non-communicable diseases in people who have between 25% and 29% grams of fiber each day.

 At the University of Illinois, dietary fiber was proven to reduce brain inflammation during aging.
-Brain inflammation has been shown to be linked with cognitive decline, so this is an important benefit for older women in their prime.
+Brain inflammation has been shown to be linked with cognitive decline, so this is an important benefit for women in their prime.